Boxing Day history: Explaining what it means, history in Premier League

 Not that kind of boxing

-Instead it is dominated by soccer, horse racing, cricket and other sports in the United Kingdom and other Commonwealth countries.
+Boxing Day is dominated by soccer, horse racing, cricket and plenty of other sports in the United Kingdom and other Commonwealth countries.
+But mostly soccer.

 In the UK games take place at all levels of soccer, and Boxing Day is synonymous with soccer.